 Targeting New Audiences

 Before diving into this initiative, there are essential rebranding questions to ask before you begin.
-These questions may lead to preliminary steps necessary for a successful rebranding.
-Here’s a look at three pivotal questions to ask.
+These questions may lead to the preliminary steps necessary for a successful rebranding.
+Hereโs a look at three pivotal questions to ask.

 A rebrand might be an opportunity for your company, but it will likely burden your team.
-So before overfilling their plates with tasks and responsibilities, recognize the damage this strategy will have on the success of your rebranding strategy.
+So, before overfilling your plate with tasks and responsibilities, recognize the damage this strategy will have on its success.
 In this situation, leverage a brand development agency with a team that can efficiently handle the scope of work without slowing down company operations.

 Futurecasting your company is a critical step before the rebrand.
 While you may have immediate needs to adjust the branding, you need to think through what the brand will look like in 3-5 years; otherwise, short-term thinking will require the brand to repeat the process in a shorter time than it should.
 Think about how the current brand will operate, where it will operate, and who it will serve.

-While stakeholders and the sales department may primarily care about the immediate change in revenues, a rebrand can have a host of long-term benefits for the company in its performance and the perception of customers.
+While stakeholders and the sales department may primarily care about the immediate change in revenues, a rebrand can have a host of long-term benefits for the company in terms of its performance and customer perception.

 Whether through an ineffective initial strategy or a changing competitive landscape, a strategic rebrand performed correctly will change your brand positioning so that it differs from other brands and products within the same category.
 When you find white space in a category, you experience a positive impact in everything from product trial to brand recall, where consumers better recognize your brand voice.